CAPABILITY · OPS & BACK-OFFICE

 What access does the assistant need to my calendar, email, and CRM?

-We use scoped OAuth credentials — not admin access.
-For Google Workspace, that means calendar read/write limited to your account and a Gmail send permission scoped to drafts and sending from your address only.
-For the CRM, we use a dedicated API user or integration token with write access limited to the specific objects the build touches: contact records, activity logs, and task fields.
-We document every permission on paper before anything is connected, and you approve the scope before credentials are issued.
-If you use a self-hosted CRM or have data-residency requirements, we can deploy the integration layer inside your own environment so data doesn't leave your perimeter.
-We don't take blanket admin credentials, and we don't retain access to accounts after the engagement closes — credentials are rotated or revoked at offboarding.
+We use scoped OAuth credentials, not admin access.
+For productivity suite, that means calendar read/write limited to your account and a Gmail permission scoped to drafting and sending from your address only.
+For the CRM, we use a dedicated API user or integration token with write access limited to the objects the build touches: contact records, activity logs, and task fields.
+Every permission gets documented on paper before anything connects, and you approve the scope before credentials are issued.
+If you run a self-hosted CRM or have data-residency requirements, we can deploy the integration layer inside your own environment so data never leaves your perimeter.
+We don't take blanket admin credentials, and we don't keep access after the engagement closes.
+Credentials get rotated or revoked at offboarding.

 Which tasks will the assistant handle autonomously versus escalate to me?

-The routing rules are defined during the scoping week and documented in plain language — not buried in a system prompt you can't read.
-Tasks that run autonomously are the ones with deterministic outcomes: scheduling against known calendar rules, sending pre-approved template emails, updating CRM fields from structured inputs, pulling research from defined sources, firing reminders on a set schedule.
-Tasks that escalate are the ones where being wrong costs something: any outbound message that isn't templated, any decision involving a client relationship, any situation the assistant hasn't seen before and can't confidently classify.
-Escalations arrive in Slack or email with the relevant context already attached — what the task was, what the assistant tried to do, and why it stopped.
-You make the call in one message, and it executes from there.
-The escalation threshold is tunable: if it's escalating too much, we tighten the rules.
-If it's running too autonomously for your comfort, we widen the escalation criteria.
+The routing rules get defined during the scoping week and documented in plain language, not buried in a system prompt you can't read.
+Autonomous tasks are the ones with deterministic outcomes: scheduling against known calendar rules, sending pre-approved template emails, updating CRM fields from structured inputs, pulling research from defined sources, firing reminders on a set schedule.
+Escalations are the ones where being wrong costs something: any outbound message that isn't templated, any decision involving a client relationship, any situation the assistant hasn't seen and can't confidently classify.
+Escalations arrive in team chat or email with context already attached: what the task was, what the assistant tried, and why it stopped.
+You make the call in one message and it runs from there.
+The threshold is tunable.
+Escalating too much, we tighten the rules.
+Too autonomous for your comfort, we widen the criteria.

 How long does it take before the assistant is actually useful?

 The build takes three to four weeks.
-By the end of week four, it's handling the tasks we scoped without hand-holding.
-That said, the first two weeks after go-live are the highest-value tuning window — we watch the escalation log, identify patterns where the assistant is hesitating unnecessarily or missing context it should have, and adjust the routing rules.
+By the end of week four it's handling the scoped tasks without hand-holding.
+The first two weeks after go-live are the highest-value tuning window: we watch the escalation log, find the spots where the assistant hesitates unnecessarily or misses context it should have, and adjust the routing.
 Most builds reach a stable operating state within thirty days of launch.
-'Stable' means the escalation rate is low, the tasks it owns are running without intervention, and you've stopped second-guessing it.
-After that, the main tuning events are when your workflow changes materially — a new hire, a new tool in the stack, a shift in how you structure your week — or when an integrated platform pushes a breaking API update.
-The retainer covers both.
+Stable means the escalation rate is low, the tasks it owns run without intervention, and you've stopped second-guessing it.
+After that, the main tuning events are material workflow changes (a new hire, a new tool in the stack, a different way of structuring your week) or a breaking API update from an integrated platform.
+Support covers both.

 No new app, no new login.
-The assistant runs inside Slack, email, or SMS — whichever channel you already use.
-Most owner-operators default to Slack because it's already where short requests live.
-If you don't use Slack, we wire it to a dedicated email address or a phone number, and you interact with it the same way you'd message a person.
-The backend infrastructure runs on your existing cloud environment or ours, depending on your preference.
-There's nothing to install on your end.
+The assistant runs inside team chat, email, or SMS, whichever channel you already use.
+Most owner-operators default to team chat because that's already where short requests live.
+If you don't use team chat, we wire it to a dedicated email address or phone number, and you interact with it the way you'd message a person.
+The backend runs on your existing cloud environment or ours, depending on your preference.
+Nothing installs on your end.
 The only visible change is a new contact in your communication tool that handles admin tasks instead of ignoring them.

 The gap is integration and memory.
-A general AI tool answers questions in a conversation window.
-It doesn't have access to your calendar, your CRM, your email history, or your specific business rules.
-Every session starts from zero — you re-explain your preferences, re-paste the context, re-describe the output format you want.
-The Admin Assistant build is wired directly into the tools your business already runs on, knows your calendar rules and contact records without being told, operates on a schedule without you initiating it, and applies the routing logic we tuned to your specific workflow.
-Golden Horizons builds the integration layer, the memory scaffolding, and the escalation logic that connects a capable AI model to your actual operating environment — so it works like a hire, not like a search engine.
+A general AI tool answers questions in a chat window.
+It can't see your calendar, your CRM, your email history, or your business rules.
+Every session starts from zero, so you re-explain your preferences, re-paste the context, and re-describe the output format you want.
+The Admin Assistant build wires directly into the tools your business already runs on.
+It knows your calendar rules and contact records without being told, operates on a schedule without you starting it, and applies the routing logic we tuned to your workflow.
+Golden Horizons builds the integration layer, the memory scaffolding, and the escalation logic that connects a capable AI processing to your actual operating environment, so it works like a hire instead of a search engine.